 The only time I’ve seen anything like that is when someone who is early in recovery has tried some of our drops, like the Reaper Venom, and they didn’t have a good enough base in recovery and they get that feeling and it skitters them out, but I’ve never heard of anybody relapsing from peppers.
 They just are not used to the feeling.
 They haven’t had it for a while and they feel weak.
 We had a guy, he called his sponsor at like 11:30 and goes, “Man, I just don’t feel right.”
 We traced it back to doing the drops.

 You’ve never seen peppers act as a gateway drug?

 Do you see a relationship between addictive behavior and the kind of drive that leads to a Guinness World Record?

 Yes.
 My pursuit of hotter and hotter peppers drew me to try and get the Guinness record.
 I wanted to get [the first] Guinness record to prove what we were doing.
 The want to get another is more thrill-seeking.
 We have the data in place to submit more of them for a hotter level.
 It’s a rush to get a Guinness record.

 MFC Feeley lives in Tuxedo, NY and attended UC Berkeley and NYU.
-She has published in Northern New England Review, Brevity Blog (forthcoming), The Tishman Review, Ghost Parachute, Liar’s League, and others.
-She was a Fellow at the Martha’s Vineyard Institute of Creative Writing and received a scholarship to the Wesleyan Writers Conference.
-Winner of the 2018 Raven Prize for Creative Non-Fiction, she has been nominated for Best Small Fictions and was an Amazon Breakthrough Novel Award Quarterfinalist.
+She has published in Northern New England Review, Brevity Blog, The Tishman Review, Ghost Parachute, Liar’s League, and others.
+Feeley was a Fellow at the Martha’s Vineyard Institute of Creative Writing and received a scholarship to the Wesleyan Writers Conference.
+Winner of the 2018 Raven Prize for Creative Non-Fiction, Feeley has also been nominated for Best Small Fictions.
+In addition, Feeley is an Amazon Breakthrough Novel Award Quarterfinalist.
 She has judged for Mash Stories and Scholastic.
 More at MFC Feely on Facebook and on Twitter @FeeleyMfc.